 - The feeling of general anxiety or unease and mood disorders.

 - Gastrointestinal problems.

 - Reduced sex drive.

 Other health risks are increased chance of drinking alcohol and other drugs and weight increase, high blood pressure, heart disease, endometrial and breast cancer.
 The sleep disorder is most often seen in those who work night shifts or earlier morning shifts.

-Irregular sleeping-wake rhythm It is a sleep disorder described as an undetermined sleep-wake cycle.
+It is a sleep disorder described as an undetermined sleep-wake cycle.
 It is possible to take multiple napping sessions over 24 hours.
-It is characterized by ongoing (chronic) insomnia and excessive sleepiness.
+It is characterised by ongoing (chronic) insomnia and excessive sleepiness.

 This condition is typically found in those suffering from neurological diseases like dementia and nursing homes, kids with intellectual disabilities, and people who have suffered traumatic injuries to the brain.

 A Sleep-Wake Syndrome That Is Not 24 Hours Long